 Hardware implementation

-Hadamard transform domain filter is placed just after block reconstruction and process samples that can be involved into subsequent blocks reconstruction particularly as a reference samples of intra prediction.
+Hadamard transform domain filter is placed just after block reconstruction and processes samples that can be involved into subsequent blocks reconstruction particularly as a reference samples of intra prediction.
 Thus the latency introduced by the filter needs to be minimized to ensure entire block reconstruction pipeline is not affected much.

 Hadamard transform is considered to be relatively simple for hardware implementation.
 Only additions are required for its implementation but not multiplications.
 As can be seen from source code on Figure 3 forward and backward transforms contain 8 addition which can be done in parallel by using combinational logic with two sequintial addition operations.The more attention is required to fast and parallel access to the LUT.